gofr-dev/gofr/docs/advanced-guide/swagger-documentation/page.md

 OpenAPI, also known as Swagger, is a specification for building APIs.
 An OpenAPI file allows you to describe your entire API, including:

 - Available endpoints (/users) and operations on each endpoint (GET /users, DELETE /users/{id})
-- Operation parameters, input and output for each operation
+- Operation parameters, input, and output for each operation
 - Authentication methods
 - Contact information, license, terms of use, and other information.